-A. Financial liabilities at fair value through profit or loss are financial liabilities held for trading or financial liabilities designated as at fair value through profit or loss on initial recognition.
+- A. Financial liabilities at fair value through profit or loss are financial liabilities held for trading or financial liabilities designated as at fair value through profit or loss on initial recognition.
 Financial liabilities are classified in this category of held for trading if acquired principally for the purpose of repurchasing in the short-term.
-Derivatives are also categorised as financial liabilities held for trading unless they are designated as hedges.

-Financial liabilities that meet one of the following criteria are designated as at fair value through profit or loss on initial recognition:
+Derivatives are also categorised as financial liabilities held for trading unless they are designated as hedges. - B. Financial liabilities at fair value through profit or loss are initially recognised at fair value.
+Related transaction costs are expensed in profit or loss.
+These financial liabilities are subsequently remeasured and stated at fair value, and any changes in the fair value of these financial liabilities are recognised in profit or loss.